 The body of the dutar is made of mulberry wood that has been hollowed out.
 All of the decorations you see on the neck and body are hand-designed using bone, plastic, wood and other colored materials.

 It’s quite fascinating to watch the Uyghur craftsman sit in a small shop and place each piece of bone in line along the body to form a geometric patter.
 It’s tedious work but the result is a beautiful instrument!

 Playing the Uighur Dutar

 While I highly respect my talented friend Alimjan, most Uyghur would agree that the master of the dutar is a gentleman named Abdurehim Heyt.
 He is a Uyghur musician from Kashgar who has been interestingly described as “the epitome of a strong, silent, smugly dignified guardian of Uyghur honor”.

 Hands down, the best way to learn the Uyghur dutar is by taking lessons from somebody here in Xinjiang.
-However, since that’s not always possible, I’ll point you to some of the limited online resources to learn the dutar.
+There aren’t many other resources available, honestly!

 Conclusion | Uyghur Dutar

 The dutar is an important part of Uyghur culture, so as you prepare to travel out here or research the Uyghur people, listening to the music of the dutar is a good start.